Robotic Welding Systems

 Limiting Weld Distortions

 Contractions and expansions of the base and weld metal during the heating and cooling phases of a welding process, lead to distortions.
 MWES designs robotic welders to be fine-tuned to properly size the weld based on the joint requirements.
-This reduces the amount of necessary weld passes, allowing the robotic welder to complete the weld very efficiently and reduce the time that the metals are exposed to heat, thus reducing the chance of distortions.
+This reduces the number of necessary weld passes, allowing the robotic welder to complete the weld very efficiently and reduce the time that the metals are exposed to heat, thus reducing the chance of distortions.

 Reduction In Sizing Errors